 Overly Complex Hiring Processes are Driving Candidates Away

 Another way to quickly and easily drive away top talent is to lose them in your hiring process.
-It’s been reported that the average fill rate in the United States has jumped up to 25 days.
+It’s been reported that the average opening sat unfilled for 28.1 days in 2016, up from 19.3 days in 2001-2003.
 If you’re part of a company with 5,000 or more employees you might want to sit down for this next fact.
-Enterprise-level organizations experienced an average hiring rate of 58.1 working days.
-Wowsers!
+Enterprise-level organizations experienced an average hiring rate of 58.1 working days!

 Hiring managers across the country are taking far too long to process, interview and decide on their next employee.
 As a result, the good ones are getting scooped up by those companies with well-developed and fine-tuned talent acquisition strategies.
 From the application procedure to on-boarding, have you considered what your hiring process says about what it's like to work at your organization?

 Consider this, 6.1 million individuals in the U.S. are categorized as remote workers; this includes full-time and part-time workers.
 By 2020, it is projected that nearly half of the workforce population will be freelance.
 For every contractor, contingent worker and temporary employee hired by your company, each are leaving a trail of sweet or sour bread crumbs behind them.

 Best practices state that you should revisit your talent acquisition strategy on an on-going basis (at least annually) to ensure it meets the latest workforce trends, recruiting technologies and hiring landscape.
 However, most organizations either fail to meet this goal or to objectively assess the strategy.
 If you are sick of seeing dollar signs flying out the window over recruiting costs or timely fill times, take the time to really understand what is motivating your ideal employee population.